 Have something that will stand out, even if you don’t think it’ll sell?
 Put it on display, baby!
 Put that eye-catching product front and centre to draw in the crowds.
 Even if it’s way out of their price range, you’ll have already roped them in to check out the rest of your stuff.

 Customers don't want to be asking prices, make it easy and simple for busy mums to walk up and see clear prices.
 As a general rule, it’s always good to price and tag everything.
 It saves time when people start haggling with you and helps your more anti-social customers.
 Also, if you’re selling certain goods like food or beauty products, you may be legally required to label your stock with important info (such as ingredients and allergy warnings).

 Interact with customers by saying hello, they won't bite, and they might just need to see a friendly smile, but don't be too forward, let them have a browse and a look around, you never know, they might walk off but they might be back too.

 Particularly with pre loved stalls, after the first hour or 2 of rush try moving your products around, dropping your prices, sprook if you wish, to create a different look and feel with your stall.

-We would appreciate all stallholders to park in the grassy field opposite the hall and oval to allow more parking for customers closer to hall, thank you.
+We would appreciate all stallholders to park away from the front of the halls to allow more parking for customers closer to hall, thank you.